 Archives for February 2016

-Gold Metal Tuppers’ Hop Pocket Ale Returns in July 2019!
+Gold Metal Winning Tuppers’ Hop Pocket Ale Returns!

 It hasn’t been easy to resurrect Tuppers’ Hop Pocket Ale, winner of a gold metal at the GBBF in the ’90s when well hopped beers were rare and almost non-existent in the east.
-We’re collaborating again for a return with a brew date set for June 5th.
-It’s an authentic version of the original and comes from Dynasty Brewing in Ashburn, Virginia– almost within walking distance of the Old Dominion brewery that brewed the first batch just over 25 years ago.
-Favio Garcia, a former brewer at Old Dominion who brewed dozens of batches of the original is making it happen.
-Stay tuned for more details on where to find it.
-You read it here first.
+We’ve collaborated with Dynasty’s head brewer Favio Garcia, the brewer who produced the last batch of Tuppers’ Hop Pocket at Old Dominion to reproduce an authentic version of the original.
+Dynasty is in Ashburn, Virginia– almost within walking distance of the Old Dominion brewery that brewed the first batch just over 25 years ago.

 February 19, 2016 Post 0016 It looks simple, the taste is subtle, and most of the the basic ingredients are easy enough to obtain.
 Yet it may be the hardest beer in the world to brew well.
 Kölsch.
 Almost every brew pub has one, or what they think is one.
 However, the real Kölsch brewers of Cologne are so protective of their process that while we know much about the style, truly family-held secrets remain.